tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/IDE/texteditors.md

 A good text editor lies at the heart of any serious programmer's toolkit: It can do almost anything and makes you much more productive.
 The text editors bundled with programming languages, like Python's IDLE, are often not the best option (although there may be certain cases where you may want to use them).

-In this building block, we will compare some widely used text editors: **Visual Studio Code (VS Code), Sublime Text, Emacs and Vim**.
+In this article, we will compare some widely used text editors: **Visual Studio Code (VS Code), Sublime Text, Emacs and Vim**.

 Please download and install the text editor of your choice, along with any necessary packages, and stick with it for a while to get a feel for how it works.
 Despite a slight learning curve, you'll quickly find yourself wondering why you didn't start using it sooner!

 ## VS Code & Sublime Text
 Both *VS Code* and *Sublime Text* are highly capable editors with their own strengths and weaknesses.
 Choosing between the two depends on your preferences and the features that are most important to you.
-For setting up these text editors, check our building blocks [Set up VS Code](/get/VSCode) and [Set up Sublime Text](/get/sublime).
+For setting up these text editors, check the guides for [setting up VS Code](/get/VSCode) and [setting up Sublime Text](/get/sublime).

 Let's compare them in various aspects: